wangqinNick/tp/docs/UserGuide.md

 **A**: Yes. ra.VI is compatible with Windows, macOS and Linux.

 **Q**: Can I use ra.VI throughout my time in NUS?\
 **A**: Yes!
-In fact, we strongly encourage using ra.VI for your stint at NUS. ra.VI is robust enough to handle the trials of time.
+In fact, we strongly encourage using ra.VI for your time at NUS. ra.VI is robust enough to handle the trials of time.

 **Q**: How do I transfer my data to another computer?\
 **A**: Zip the folder where you have installed ra.VI on and transfer the zip file to the other computer.
 Unzip the folder on the new computer, and you are good to go!